dnjp/nyne/README.md

 ### nynetab

 Nynetab is what is used under the hood for tab expansion in nyne.
-If you are editing a buffer that is not managed by nyne, simply execute `nynetab <tab size>` in an Acme buffer to begin tab expansion.
+If you are editing a buffer that has an extension not configured for nyne, simply execute `nynetab <tab size>` in an Acme buffer to begin tab expansion.
+Otherwise, simply executing `nynetab` will start tab expansion using your configured settings.

 ### a+/a-